What Is A Repinique? - Samba Instruments

 Samba drumming workshops

 Learning how to play the repinique can be a rewarding and enriching experience.
 At Unbeatable Energy, we’ve shared our love for samba with communities, schools and businesses from across the UK for almost two decades!
+Get in touch today by clicking the button below to learn more about our nationwide samba drumming classes.

 What does the repinique drum sound like?

 The repinique is a loud, high pitched drum without any snares.
-This produces a bright, clear sound that rises above the rest of the bateria.
+This produces a bright, clear sound that rises above the rest of the Bateria.
 Check out our video below of Steve Rivers leading an energised group of students at a school workshop!